-Description Four: Our Masterpiece Living Portrait report shows that [insert message here, such as fall incidence has increased, worry about falling has increased, fall risk has increased, etc.] Vertical 360 is an interactive, six-session fall prevention program my Masterpiece Living.
-Discover how the four key components of our lifestyle [social, intellectual, physical and spiritual] can positively impact mobility and fall risk.
+Description Four: Our Masterpiece Living Portrait report shows that [insert message here, such as fall incidence has increased, worry about falling has increased, fall risk has increased, etc.] Vertical 360 is an interactive, six-session fall prevention program by Masterpiece Living.
+Discover how just four key components of lifestyle [social, intellectual, physical and spiritual] can positively impact mobility and fall risk.

 Description Five: [Depending on available space, insert description one, description two, description three or description four].
-Below are a few things you can expect to take away from Vertical 360:

-Learn about Fall Statistics
+Participants will:

-Identify your motivation to remain mobile and prevent falls
+Identify motivation to remain mobile and prevent falls

-Examine the 360 in Vertical 360
+Explore the 360 in Vertical 360

 Discuss the four components of successful aging and how they relate to fall prevention

-Complete your own personalized Fall Risk Worksheet to mitigate your fall risk and promote continued mobility
+Gain new strategies to mitigate your fall risk and promote continued mobility

 [Optional: Transform your fear of falling with simple strategies that can dramatically reduce your fall risk]